 Belize One-Day Tours

-Although we are a multi-day tour company, we offer some of our one-day inland activities for groups of eight minimum and fourteen maximum.
+Although we are a multi-day tour company offering Belize kayak tours (and 14 other sports!), we offer a few of our one-day inland activities for groups of eight minimum and fourteen maximum.
 We cannot offer anything to our private island for one day only; the boat ride to the island is 3 hours one way.
 These inland activities are normally offered as part of a longer trip called Belize Adventure Week.
 Please inquire for the date you are interested in, we can only offer these group charters on certain days of the week during certain times of the year.

 [photo credit at top of page: Tim Finley]

 Everyone has heard of Belize cave tubing, but less is known about running the famous Caves Branch underground river by kayak, because few companies have the experience and the equipment.
 Slickrock has been conducting this underground river run of the Caves Branch River in Belize since 1991, using kayaks to explore this incredible water cavern.
 The problem with cave tubing in Belize is that the runs have to be extremely short as this river is too shallow to allow an unimpeded float.
 Slickrock Adventures is the only company to use kayaks to run the whole section of caves.